Northern Right Whale Dolphin

 Northern right whale dolphins are the only species of dolphin in the North Pacific Ocean without a dorsal fin.
 At sea, they are sometimes mistaken for herds of fur seals and sea lions due to their dark, streamlined body.

 Northern right whale dolphins, like all marine mammals, are protected under the Marine Mammal Protection Act.
 NOAA Fisheries and its partners are working to conserve northern right whale dolphins and further our understanding of this species through research and conservation activities.

 NOAA Fisheries estimates population size in its stock assessment reports.

-Scientists estimate that there are about 68,000 northern right whale dolphins in the entire Pacific Ocean.
+Scientists estimate that there are about 68,000 northern right whale dolphins in the entire North Pacific Ocean.

 To manage northern right whale dolphins in U.S. waters, we have placed them into a California/Oregon/Washington stock.
 Based on the most recent surveys, our scientists estimate that there are about 26,000 dolphins in this stock.